The Patriot Post® · GOP Candidate Donald Trump, Now What?

 “No man can well doubt the propriety of placing a president of the United States under the most solemn obligations to preserve, protect, and defend the constitution.” —Justice Joseph Story (1833)

-I have written that, obviously, I will vote for Donald Trump over Hillary Clinton.
+I have written that I will vote for Donald Trump without hesitation – over the horrors of a Hillary Clinton presidency.
 Trump is more complex than his braggadocios facade.
 And his appeal runs much deeper.
 That being said, I have a sense that many genuine conservatives are, like me, A-B-C voters: Anyone But Clinton.
 However, allow me to give you some context for the A-B-C rationale.

 Jimmy Carter’s first two years as president coincided with my last two years as a college student.
 It was a difficult decade for our nation, culminating with stagflation — high unemployment combined with high interest rates, indicative of simultaneous decline of GDP and rise of inflation.

 On top of his domestic policy failures, Carter fumbled the ball on numerous national security and foreign policy fronts.
 The most notable of those failures was, of course, in the Middle East, where Iranian Islamists, in Carter’s third year in office, brazenly seized our embassy in Tehran and took 52 American diplomats and citizens hostage.
 By extension, they took the rest of Carter’s presidency hostage.